 For more information about authenticity standards see Battle Road Authenticity Standards.

 Major Duties for All Interpreter Positions:

 Volunteers work independently on a regular basis, presenting talks and hands-on activities to adults and children about the story of the park.
 All volunteers:

 Interact with the public

 Volunteers are needed to staff visitor services positions daily, 9 a.m. to 5 p.m.
 Duty is usually scheduled in four-hour time slots: morning (9 a.m. to 1 p.m.) and afternoon (1 to 5 p.m.).
 Volunteers may fill either or both slots on a given day, depending on interest and staffing needs.

 Volunteers will be expected to wear a uniform and nameplate identifying them as a volunteer of the National Park Service.
-When out-of-doors, volunteers wear headgear and appropriate outerwear.
-The National Park Service provides a shirt, cap, and outerwear.
+We will provide a shirt, cap, and outerwear.
+When outdoors, volunteers always wear headgear and, if needed, appropriate outerwear.

 How to Apply